 - Testudo, UMD’s online schedule of classes, provides course descriptions, meet times, and seat availability.

 - Section numbers for FC courses begin with FC.
 Some courses offer multiple sections or have discussions that meet at different times and/or locations.
 Record this information on the Scheduling Worksheet.
-You’ll need to include the specific section (i.e. FC01, FC02, FC03) on the FC Enrollment Form.
+Students must include the specific section (i.e. FC01, FC02, FC03) on the FC Enrollment Form.

 - Select a first and second choice.
 Record this information on the Scheduling Worksheet.
-You’ll need to include both choices on the FC Enrollment Form.
+Students must include both choices on the FC Enrollment Form.

 - Full-time status for UMD undergraduate students is based on registration for 12 or more credits per semester (at least four three-credit courses).
-You are encouraged to take a full academic load.
+Students are encouraged to take a full academic load to stay on track.

 - All courses follow University policies and procedures and are subject to change.
 The University reserves the right to cancel courses due to insufficient enrollment or for other reasons it deems necessary.

-- Your schedule is frozen until you have completed the new student orientation.
-At orientation, an advisor will explain how to add/drop/waitlist courses using Testudo.
+- Students schedules are frozen until completion of the new student orientation.
+At orientation, an advisor will explain how to add/drop/waitlist courses.

-- This tool helps with designing your fall schedule.
+- This tool helps with designing the fall schedule.
 Keep track of course selections, avoid courses that have time conflicts, and choose alternative courses.

 - Use this to complete the “Course Request” section on the FC Enrollment Form.

-Your admission letter contains information including your official major designation, residency status, and 9-digit University ID (UID) number.
+The admission letter contains information including a student’s official major designation, residency status, and 9-digit University ID (UID) number.

 - See Application Portal: Offer of Spring Admission.